IBM/prompt-declaration-language/docsource/tutorial.md

 ##  Muting Block Output with Show_result

 By default, when a PDL block is executed it produces a result that gets printed in the output document.
 It is possible to mute this feature by setting `show_result` to `false` for any block.
 This feature allows the computation of intermediate values that are not necessarily output in the document.
+The value of the variable specified in `def` is still set to the result of the block.

 Consider the same example as above, but with `show_result` set to `false` ([file](../examples/tutorial/muting_block_output.yaml)):